A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: The Associated Divergence and the Underlying Geometry

 Note that, for the uniform prior $Q=U=(\frac{W}{n}, \ldots, \frac{W}{n})$, we have

-Hence a minimizer of the above cross-entropies in (\ref{EQ:LN_Centropy})--(\ref{EQ:LN_Centropy0}) with respect to $P$, given a uniform prior (and any additional constraints), coincides exactly with the corresponding MaxEnt distribution of the LNE family (under the same set of constraints); they are clearly the dual optimization problems to each other.
-We will refer to these cross-entropy measures (\ref{EQ:LN_Centropy})--(\ref{EQ:LN_Centropy0}) as the logarithmic $(\alpha, \beta)$-norm cross-entropy or the LNCE in short.
-Further, for the particular case of $\beta=1$ and $P\in\Omega_n$ (probability distribution), the LNCE coincides with the Renyi measure of directed-divergence \cite{Renyi:1961} having parameter $\alpha>0$, just as the LNE coincide with the Renyi entropy for probabilities at $\beta=1$.
+Hence a minimizer of the above cross entropies in (\ref{EQ:LN_Centropy})--(\ref{EQ:LN_Centropy0}) with respect to $P$, given a uniform prior (and any additional constraints), coincides exactly with the corresponding MaxEnt distribution of the LNE family (under the same set of constraints); they are clearly the dual optimization problems of each other.
+We will refer to these cross entropy measures (\ref{EQ:LN_Centropy})--(\ref{EQ:LN_Centropy0}) as the logarithmic $(\alpha, \beta)$-norm cross entropy or the LNCE in short.
+Further, for the particular case of $\beta=1$ and $P\in\Omega_n$ (probability distribution), the LNCE coincides with the R\'{e}nyi measure of directed-divergence \cite{renyi:1961} having parameter $\alpha>0$, just as the LNE coincides with the R\'{e}nyi entropy for probabilities at $\beta=1$.
+Thus, the LNCE provides a two-parameter generalization of the R\'{e}nyi divergence over $\Omega_n^\ast$.

+Recall that the interesting relative $\alpha$-entropy \cite{Lutwak/etc:2005,Kumar/Sundaresan:2015a} defined in (\ref{EQ:RE_alpha}) is related to the R\'{e}nyi divergence (\ref{EQ:RE_renyi}) through the escort distribution as $\mathcal{RE}_\alpha(P, Q) = \mathcal{D}_{\frac{1}{\alpha}}(P_\alpha, Q_\alpha)$ for any $P, Q\in\Omega_n$.
+Noting the similar relationship between our LNE and the R\'{e}nyi entropy in (\ref{EQ:LNE_escort}), we may now define a new relative entropy (divergence) corresponding to the LNE via the relation

+which produces a two-parameter generalization of the relative $\alpha$-entropy.
+Clearly $\mathcal{RE}_{\alpha, \beta}^{LN}(P, Q)$ defines a proper statistical divergence; its properties have been studied initially in \cite{Ghosh/Basu:2018}, where it was referred to it as the relative $(\alpha, \beta)$-entropy measure.
+Here, to be consistent with our previous notations relating with the LNE, we will refer to it as the logarithmic $(\alpha, \beta)$-norm relative entropy or the LNRE in short.
+Clearly, the LNRE coincides with the relative $\alpha$-entropy of \cite{Kumar/Sundaresan:2015a} when $\beta=1$.
+For general $\beta>0$ it has the form